-If you have anxiety about going to the dentist, you’re not alone.
+If you have dental anxiety or a fear of going to the dentist, you're not alone.
 Avoiding the dentist, however, means that you miss out on professional oral health care, and put yourself at risk for serious health problems.

-At Dentistry for Life, we offer sedation dentistry for our anxious patients so you can get the dental work you need when you need it and maintain healthy teeth and gums for a lifetime.
+At Dentistry for Life in Philadelphia sedation dentistry is offered to our anxious patients so you can get the dental work you need when you need it and maintain healthy teeth and gums for a lifetime.

 The most commonly prescribed dental related drugs that treat anxiety belong to the "benzodiazepine" family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within "fear" receptors in the brain.